Rossb0b/PFC-DOM/README.md

 <snippet>
   <content><![CDATA[
-# ${1:Project Name}
+# ${1:Pierre; feuille; ciseaux}

-TODO: "Yes We Web" project developed in solo.
+"Yes We Web" project developed in solo.
 It's a production of a Shifumi Their is only one page to product :

 1. The game page.